bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 ---
 uid: create-test-project
-title: Creating a new bUnit test project
+title: Creating a new bUnit Test Project
 ---

-# Creating a new bUnit test project
+# Creating a new bUnit Test Project

 Before you can write any tests, you need a place to put them - a test project. bUnit is not a unit test runner, so you need a general purpose test framework, like xUnit, NUnit, or MSTest, in addition to bUnit, to run your tests, and write your assertions.

 If you prefer xUnit, you can use the bUnit project template approached described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
 If you want to use another general purpose testing framework, read the following section.

-## Create a test project manually
+## Create a Test Project Manually

 To create a project for testing you Blazor components that uses either of three general purpose test frameworks, you need to go through these steps: